SensorsINI/SI_Toolkit/SI_Toolkit_ASF_Template/README.md

 Most of the functions it contains does not need to be modified for basic functionalities.
-You will however surely need to modify the cofig.yml.
+You will however surely need to modify the cofig_x.yml.

-In fact, first thing you should do is to provide list of Control Inputs, State Inputs and Outputs of neural network.